ParadexRelayer/Consumer-API-docs/readme.md

 ## API URLs
 ### mainnet
-To access our mainnet instance use the following url as the base url for our endpoints.
+For mainnet, use the following base url:

 https://api.paradex.io/consumer

 ### kovan
-As well as the mainnet version of the API Paradex has a kovan instance to allow for testing.
-The base url for our kovan instance is
+For kovan, use:

 https://kovan-api.paradex.io/consumer

 ## Sending Requests

-To access the api you need to have a valid api key.
-Currently all endpoints require a valid api key which should be sent in the headers of every request
+To access the API you need a valid API key.
+All endpoints require your API key to be sent in the header of every request.
 ```
 API-KEY: odxnkc39oenis239p88geuth4p7fkbic
 ```

-There are two types of endpoints in the Paradex Consumer API, `public` and `private`.
-While both require a valid api key, `private endpoints` return sensitive information pertaining to an ethereum account and have additional checks in place to ensure account security.
+There are two types of endpoints in the Paradex Consumer API: `public` and `private`.
+While both require a valid API key, `private endpoints` return sensitive trading or order activity for that ethereum account and have additional checks in place to ensure account security.

-All private endpoints are POST requests which require you to sign the payload using the ethereum account associated with your api key.
-The api will only allow you to perform actions relating to this ethereum account The resultant signature should be sent in the header of the request using the API-SIG header.
-A nonce is also included in the payload to ensure requests can't be harvested and resubmitted.
-For new api accounts the nonce is set to 0 and every request must contain an integer nonce greater than the nonce used in the last request.
+All private endpoints are POST requests which require you to sign the payload using the ethereum account associated with your API key.
+The API will only allow you to perform actions relating to this ethereum account.
+The resultant signature should be sent in the header of the request using the API-SIG header.
+A nonce is also included in the payload to ensure requests can't be harvested and replayed.
+For new API accounts the nonce is set to 0, and every request must contain an integer nonce greater than the nonce used in the last request.
 The nonce is incremented even if the request was not successful.
-The only actions that do not result in the nonce being incremented are an invalid api key or an invalid nonce.
+The only actions that do not result in the nonce being incremented are an invalid API key or an invalid nonce.

 ### Signing the payload of requests

-Given the following POST parameters
+Given the following POST parameters:
 ```
 {
     market: 'REP/WETH'